kubecost/docs/alerts.md

 ### Troubleshooting

-Review these steps to verify alerts are being passed to the Kubecost application correctly:
+Review these steps to verify alerts are being passed to the Kubecost application correctly.

--   Ensure that the Helm values are successfully read into the configmap
+First, ensure that the Helm values are successfully read into the configmap:

--   Check that the `global.notifications.alertConfigs.enabled` field is set to `true`
+-   Confirm that the `global.notifications.alertConfigs.enabled` field is set to `true`
 -   Run `helm template ./cost-analyzer -n kubecost > test-alert-config.yaml`
 -   Open `test-alert-config.yaml`
 -   Find the section starting with `# Source: cost-analyzer/templates/cost-analyzer-alerts-configmap.yaml`